DIPlib/diplib/src/documentation/concepts.md

 We use negative values for connectivity in some algorithms.
 These indicate alternating connectivities, which leads to more isotropic shapes, in e.g. the binary dilation, than using the same connectivity for all iterations.
+These alternating connectivities are available only if the function takes a `dip::sint` as connectivity parameter.

 In terms of the classical connectivity denominations we have, in 2D: